doyousketch2/eAWB/README.md

 and leave the highlights alone.
 Or vice-versa.
 Your choice, it's enhanced.

 This will, of course, depend upon your camera, and the lighting,
-So you will have better results with some pix than others.
+So you may have better results with some pix than others.

+It might not cure images that have color bleeding in from another light source.
+Can't promise any miricles with this plugin, but it may help.
+I've had good results with the test images I've thrown at it.
+YMMV, but lemme know if you like it.
+You can find me on Twitter @Doyousketch2.

 You can crank it all the way up to 50 if you like, which will boost the contrast,
 but discard pixels that may have otherwise contributed to the dynamic range.